 There are many different ways to improve your directory website and one of them is enabling location-based search.
 If you’re running a directory or classifieds website similar to Yelp, TripAdvisor, Craigslist, or any other similar one that requires the location-based search, you can easily do this by integrating it with Google Maps.
 It’s an essential feature for some users since they are able to search for products, services, or places in their area.
 Also, the Google Maps platform has a free monthly limit that should be enough if your website gets moderate traffic.

 In this step-by-step tutorial, we’ll explain how to add location search to your directory website.
-We’re going to use HivePress, a free WordPress plugin that allows you to create a directory website in a blink of an eye.
+We’re going to use HivePress, a multipurpose WordPress plugin that allows you to create a directory website in a blink of an eye.
 Also, will use ListingHive, a free WordPress directory theme, along with the HivePress Geolocation extension for integration with Google Maps.

 However, if you already have a directory website built with another plugin or theme, you can skip the first steps and scroll to “How to Fix “Oops!
 Something went wrong.
 This page didn’t load Google Maps correctly” ” section for troubleshooting the most common errors.